matned666/dog-search-engine/README.md

 Hibernate.cfg.xml file is also in resources, but you'd have to check it in my first commit.
-You have to add your database name, host, and user with privileges and of course password.
+You have to add your database name, host, and user with privileges, of course password and mapping class to Dog.

 My website: http://mrndesign.eu